indra-labs/indra/doc/whitepaper.md

 In the diagram above, we distinguish the **client** with blue, but to the nodes before them in the circuit, they appear the same as the one sending, so, **forward** relays see a forward message to **client** and **exit**, and **return** relays see return, and **return** hops see **exit** as return.

 All messages look the same as packets in transit, and have no common data between them to establish relationships other than timing.
 For this reason, the network dispatcher shuffles packets as it sends them out as well.

+## Relay to Relay Traffic

+Messages are segmented into 1382 byte segments and reassembled by relays when they receive them.
+The relays return an acknowledgement being a signature on the hash of the packet data (which includes the checksum prefix), and these are dispatched in a stream after shuffling by the sending relay, as well as interleaving messages passing to the common next hop when this happens.

+The relay receives the batch of packets, and when it receives enough pieces to reassemble it, according to the error correction data in the packets, and succeeds, reads the message instructions and does as is requested, either a **forward** or **return** message, the difference being described previously.

+### Relay to Relay Encryption

+In order to further secure traffic, relays in their chatter with each other provide private relay-to-relay keys to use for message encryption, which are rolled over at least once a day.

+### Dynamic error correction adjustment for Retransmit Avoidance

+Based on the conditions of the paths between two relays, by the ratio of packet loss the nodes adjust the error correction to use in order to maintain a margin above the current loss rate, built using a moving average of successful deliveries versus failed.

 ## Client Path Generation Configuration